Where to Find the Best Waterfalls in NSW

 Nellies Glen – Budderoo National Park

 A small waterfall close to Carrington Falls, Nellies Glen is an easy walk and offers a lovely picnic ground and swimming spot.
-While the walk to the falls is quite easy, it can be slippery, so resist the urge to walk to the pool in thongs.
+While walking to the falls is relatively easy, it can be slippery, so resist the urge to walk to the pool in thongs.

 The water here is not too deep, but it is perfect for a swim on a warm day.
 It can get a little crazy in summer on weekends, so arrive early if you can.
 We visited in late April midweek and have the place all to ourselves.